caltechlibrary/persistent_url_resolver/README.md

 In order to get https, we need to set up a cloudfront distribution.
 Go to cloudfront in AWS, create a Web distribution, select the resolver S3 bucket as the Origin Domain Name.
 For now allow both HTTP and HTTPS.
 Leave all the defaults, except add index.html as the default root object.
+Note that this will take a long time to deploy because there are so many objects.